Infographic: 8 tips for the best media monitoring results

 Monitoring tools, such as the OBI Brand Monitor, offer the possibility to get graphs of volumes and reach of the messages, but also enables sentiment analysis, stakeholder monitoring and extensive reporting and narrowcasting.
 In this way you are always aware of what is going on online around your organization.
 These insights form the basis of strategies for marketing, sales, product development and service.

-4. Anticipate a crisis situation in time and prevent reputational damage
+4. Anticipate a crisis situation in time with media monitoring

 In a world where situations can get out of hand in no time, it is good to stay informed of what’s going on at all times and everywhere.
 In a crisis, social media are an important source of information.
 Both your own social media accounts and all the information that is posted provide insight into the development of the crisis.

-5. Take advantage of all opportunities of monitoring
+5. Take advantage of all opportunities of media monitoring

 6. Develop the right skill set

 The media are always on.
-This means that media monitoring has long since ceased to be something you ‘take a moment to do’.
-Provide people with the right skills and knowledge who can help you further or have analyses carried out by a specialised team.
+This means that media monitoring is more than a task that you just just do on the side every now and then.
+Best practice is to have someone within the marketing and communication team responsible for it, as you can for example see in the case of the Medical Centre in Leeuwarden. .
+You needpeople with the right skills and knowledge who can help you further or have analyses carried out by a specialised team.
 Link the objectives of social media monitoring to company objectives and ensure a planned operation.
 But also make sure your team is flexible enough to anticipate to unexpected developments.

 Don’t limit yourself to analyzing online messages, such as social media messages or messages on websites, blogs and forums.
-Also make sure you complement with radio, TV and print media, so you get a 360 degree view of your organization and all the reporting around it.
-This gives you extra insights regarding to PR and provides guidance within your communication strategies.
+Also make sure you complement your reports with radio, TV and print media, so you get a 360 degree view of your organization in the media.
+This gives you extra insights with regardto PR and provides guidance within your communication strategies.

 8. Monitoring is more than figures and graphs